Remitimer project timer

 The Help! button will bring you to this page.
 The Done! button will take you to the main tools page.

-If the counter is running, it will continue to do so for about a week.
+If the counter is running, it will continue to do so for about a year.
 This works even when the browser window is closed and the computer is off.
-If the one week limit is an unacceptable constraint, please contact TimmiT.

 To function, Remitimer requires that you have cookies enabled in your browser.
 This is to track the accumulated and start times, and is only available to your computer; it does not track any personal information.